-MTD for VAT returns simplified with 50% off for 3 months on Sage Accounting
+MTD for VAT returns simplified with 3 months free on Sage Accounting

 search icon

-Start the new tax year with confidence on 6 April, and make your next Self Assessment stress-free.
+Start the new tax year with confidence, and make your next Self Assessment stress-free.
 Stay organised, automate repetitive tasks, and save time to focus on your business.
 Get tax confident with Sage Accounting.

 What are Self Assessment tax returns?

 HMRC use Self Assessment to calculate the tax on your income.
 It’s one type of tax return that often applies to self-employed people.
 Tax is usually deducted automatically from wages, pensions, and savings but if you receive further income, it’s important to report this to HMRC by sending a Self Assessment tax return each year.
-You can get your Self Assessment tax return sorted in three simple steps and start the new tax year with confidence.
+Using software for Self Assessment can help ensure your tax return is submitted correctly and on time.
+Get your Self Assessment tax return sorted in three simple steps and start the new tax year with confidence.

 1. Register for Self Assessment